Archive for December, 2007

 The index that ate my data

-The brand new Crystal Reports 12 (or 2008) no longer includes the sample MDB that has been provided ever since I started working with Crystal 12 year ago.
+Starting with Crystal Reports 12 (2008) SAP no longer includes the sample MDB that has been provided ever since I started working with Crystal in 1995.
 You still have sample reports but they all read XML data that is on the BO web site.
-You can download the XML data but I still prefer the MS Access format, because it can be made to behave just like the normal SQL based data that everyone uses.
-It is what is used in all of my books and is also used in most of the BO Knowledgebase examples.
-If you don’t have a version of Crystal with the MDB you can download a copy from the SAP support site.
+You can download the XML data but I still prefer the MS Access format, because it behaves like the normal SQL-based data that most people use.
+I use the sample data in all of my books.
+If you don’t have a version of Crystal with the sample MDB you can download a copy.

 If you are planning on deploying a COM application you should NOT upgrade to Crystal Reports 2008.
 The Report Design Component (RDC) is no longer supported starting with CR v12 (or 2008).
-The .NET SDK documentation and Merge Modules/MSI files are still available but are a separate download on the CR start page.
-For more of what is missing in CR 2008 see the very bottom of the “What’s New” (PDF) document.
+The .NET SDK documentation and Merge Modules/MSI files are still available (for free) but are a separate download on the CR start page.